Stephen H. Rusckowski

 Senior Vice President, Advanced Diagnostics

 Carrie Eglinton Manner is Senior Vice President of Advanced Diagnostics for Quest Diagnostics.
-She is responsible for growing and enhancing Advanced Diagnostics, an area of the business based on genetic and molecular diagnostics requiring special expertise or technology in the areas of women’s health, oncology and neurology testing.
+She is responsible for growing and enhancing Advanced Diagnostics, an area of the business based on genetic and molecular diagnostics requiring special expertise or technology in the areas of women’s health, neurology and oncology testing.
+Ms. Eglinton Manner also heads up our AmeriPath and international businesses.

 Prior to joining Quest Diagnostics in January 2017, her two-decade career with GE Healthcare spanned multiple product portfolios, functions and business environments.
 Ms. Eglinton Manner most recently served as President and CEO of GE Healthcare’s Detection & Guidance Solutions business.
 This $3-billion-business specialized in advanced X-Ray technologies.

 Ms. Eglinton Manner holds a bachelor’s degree in mechanical engineering from the University of Notre Dame.
-She is a certified Six Sigma Black Belt and serves as Chair of the Board for Thrive Networks, an international NGO pioneering evidence-based programs and technologies in health, water, sanitation and education for underserved populations in Southeast Asia.
+She is also a certified Six Sigma Black Belt.
+Since 2012 Ms. Eglinton Manner has served on the board, including as chair, for Thrive Networks, an international NGO pioneering evidence-based programs and technologies in health; water and sanitation; and education for underserved populations in Southeast Asia.

 Mark J. Guinan